 Haemodialysis fistula

-Your child will need a procedure to get access to his or her bloodstream for haemodialysis.
+Your child will need a procedure to get access to their bloodstream for haemodialysis.
 One option is to create a fistula.
-This joins two types of blood vessels to make one large, stronger blood vessel, usually at the wrist or elbow.

 An arteriovenous fistula (usually shortened to AV fistula or fistula) can be formed in the arm.
 It joins two types of blood vessels – an artery (which carries blood from the heart round the body) and a vein (which carries blood back to the heart).
 This makes one large, stronger blood vessel.
 The blood carried through the artery can go straight into the vein.